Living Will Attorney

 If your living will is activated, meaning you meet the medical criteria, it will guide decisions even if you have a health care agent.

-Do I need a lawyer to create a living will in Ohio?
+Do I need a lawyer to create a living will?

 Do I need witnesses or a notary?